ebi-uniprot/uniprot-manual/help/deleted_accessions.md

 <h2 id="deleted_source_pdb">Deleted from sequence source (PDB)</h2>

 The sequence has been deleted from its source, in this case PDB.
+You can still view all these [sequences in UniParc](https://www.uniprot.org/uniparc?query=%28database%3APDB%29+NOT+%28active%3APDB%29).

 <h2 id="deleted_source_refseq">Deleted from sequence source (RefSeq)</h2>